 Plant carrots as fast as you can

-Carrots are a form of the crop which can be grown from carrot seeds in the garden below the work yard known as the Kitchen Garden.
+Carrots are a form of crop that can be grown from carrot seeds in the garden below the work yard, known as the Kitchen Garden.
 Alternatively, they can be purchased from the Farmer.
 12 carrots are necessary to fulfill the Merchant’s quest.
-Carrots are demanded by Donkey as payment to deliver corpses after a certain point.
+The donkey demands carrots as payment to deliver corpses after a certain point.

 Always keep food in your inventory

-The one thing that I always did, I kept food in the bottom section so when my energy started to run out and I needed to stay awake, I would eat some food to increase the time I had.
-If you have the money, go to the innkeeper and buy a bunch of food or if you want to plant food in the garden, make sure you cook some good meals that increase a lot of energy.
+If you have the money, go to the innkeeper and buy a bunch of food, or if you want to plant food in the garden, make sure you cook some good meals that increase energy.
 Make sure you always have food on you at all times.

 Open up all blocked paths as soon as you can

 The blockage appears as a collapsed section in the tunnels connecting the alchemy lab, barn cellar, trade office, dungeon, and morgue.

 You must clear at least one blockage to access Snake, the cultist.
 There are 7 blockages in the world that you must clear out, and if you can clear them, it will make getting around soo much easier.

 It also gives you access to different areas in the upper section of the map.
 There is also the bridge to the left of the Graveyard that you can fix.
 Open up all of them as soon as you can.
 Opening up the quarry will make getting materials soo much easier because you can have zombies work for you to get all the necessary materials.

 In conclusion, Graveyard Keeper is easy to play but hard to master.
 Once you learn the ways of the game, it is a piece of cake.